trim-string

 Without "result" clause, trimming is in place, i.e. if necessary the bytes within <string> are shifted to the left, and the result is <string>.
 With "result" clause, <result> points to trimmed value within <string>, i.e. there is no movement of memory - this is a faster trim, but the pointer to the result is no longer <string>.

-"new_len" will be 11:
+The variable "str" will be "some string" and "new_len" will be 11:

 char str[] = " some string ";